Top 32 Game Design Youtube Channels You Should Follow and Learn

 Sunder makes gaming videos ranging from detailed level-design analysis to entertaining reviews!
 He gives analytical breakdowns of a game’s levels and why the designers chose to put certain elements in those exact places it will help you make your indie game from good to excellent.

 Marc was a Senior Game Artist at Blizzard for many years he has also been freelancing for 16+ years for clients like Wacom, Google, SyFy, DeviantArt, ImagineFX and many more.
 If you want to learn game art, game design from complete beginners, or if you are a pro looking to build the strongest art foundation without breaking the bank you might want to check out his channel.
 His content on facial and muscular anatomy is truly remarkable, it will help amateur artists create truly lifelike 3D human character models for their games.
 And using just Photoshop, Mark creates really high-quality concept art in record time.

 After so many gaming channels and discussions about game art, I know you can not wait to start designing your own gaming project or even put the strategy learned in the videos into action.
-Don't forget to have Eagle with you in your game design journey, Eagle is the best to helps you organize all your design assets all in one place, It's the only tool out there that is made especially for designers to search, collect and organize your work at the same time.
+Don't forget to have Eagle with you in your game design journey, Eagle is the best to helps you organize all your game design ideas all in one place, It's the only tool out there that is made especially for designers to search, collect and organize your work at the same time.
 And even boost your productivity to make you a better Game Artist/ Designer/ Developer!

 What channel did you like the most on the list?
 Are there any game design youtube channels that you love but are missing from this list?
 If you like this article, please share it with anyone who also loves game design/art as their daily source.
 Hopefully, some of these youtube channel content give you all inspiration for game design and development within your skills.